irisedu/iris/patchouli/IRIS/IRIS-S-900/patchouli.md

 - [`comment`](#comments)
 - `figure`: labeled figures.
 To be used with `figcaption`.
 - `figcaption`: the caption for a figure.
 To be used inside `figure`.
+- `details`: content which is hidden by default.
+To be used with `summary`.

 #### Notes